The Stars My Destination: Composition

-Like Edmond Dantès in The Count of Monte Cristo, Foyle is thrown into prison, the supposedly jaunte-proof "Gouffre Martel" located in caverns.
+Like Edmond Dantès in The Count of Monte Cristo, Foyle is thrown into prison, in this case the supposedly jaunte-proof Gouffre Martel located in caverns.
 He establishes a clandestine connection to another prisoner, Jisbella McQueen, and through her he is educated to the point where he can conceive a plan to escape and exact his revenge.
-Escaping with her and locating the wreck of the Nomad, he uses its treasure, as Dantès did, to re-invent himself as Geoffrey Fourmyle.
+Escaping with her and locating the wreck of the Nomad, he uses its treasure, as Dantès did, to reinvent himself as Geoffrey Fourmyle.